-Both the submitted site plan and the USGS coverage for the project area show a tributary of Ivy Creek crossing the eastern side of the project property.
-A second tributary to Ivy Creek is shown on the site plan just to the south west of the project property.
+Both the submitted site plan and the USGS coverage for the project area show a tributary of Ivy Creek running north through the eastern portion of the project property.
+The submitted site plan also shows a branch of that tributary on the project property.
+The submitted site plan also shows two tributaries to Ivy Creek running through the central portion of the property.
 Ivy Creek is a tributary of Suwanee Creek, which flows to the Chattahoochee River.
-No buffers are shown for either stream.
+No buffers are shown along any of the streams.
+The site plan shows the proposed entertainment complex over a portion of the eastern tributary at the northeast corner of the site.
+Based on the submitted site plan, the majority of the central tributaries will be covered by buildings and roads.
+Identified wetlands associated with these streams are also affected.
 All streams on the property, including unmapped streams, are subject to the requirements of the Gwinnett County Stream Buffer, which include a 50-foot stream buffer and additional 25-foot impervious setback on most streams.
 All mapped or unmapped waters of the state on the property, including all streams, are also subject to the State 25-foot Sediment and Erosion Control buffer.
 All required buffers on the property should be shown on the site plan.
-Any development activity within the County buffer or setback may require a variance from the County.
+Development activity within the County buffer or setback may require a variance from the County.
 Any activity in the State 25-foot Erosion and Sedimentation buffer may also require a variance.